Rookate/Make-Your-Game/README.md

 # Make-Your-Game
-This is a video game like Space Invader
+This is a video game like Space Invaders.